The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 5 Set the address to send request messages to

-Customizing the RPC server
+Customizing the responder

 .correlationIdExtractor(Message::correlationId) (1)